 The University of Sydney

 |Telephone||+61 2 9351 5306|

 |Curriculum vitae||Curriculum vitae|

-Dr Chrzanowski’s published his research outcomes in over 50 papers and 40 conference proceedings.
-He is co-author of two patents and was invited to present his research at several Universities in the UK, Japan, South Korea and Poland.
+Dr Chrzanowski has published his research outcomes in over 120 peer review papers and 50 conference proceedings.
+He is co-author of four patents and was invited to present his research at several Universities in the USA, UK, Japan, Hong Kong, Singapore, South Korea and Poland.

-His work focuses also on drug delivery systems that are capable of modulating drug uptake.
-In particular his research centres around responsive materials that can target disease and control drug release upon external activation.
+Dr Chrzanowski work focuses on drug delivery systems that are capable of modulating drug uptake.
+In particular his research centres around stimuli-responsive materials that can target disease tissue and release drug locally upon external activation.
 Drug carriers are design to sensitise cells and upregulate drug adsorption.
-Nano/molecular characterisation of materials.